 Students coming to Groningen do not only leave their hometown behind, but sometimes also their religious community.
 To fill this gap there are religious student associations in Groningen of all sorts.
 Some merely have a religious background, like the Catholic association Albertus Magnus.
 Some, like The Navigators Student Association Groningen are open to Christians of all denominations and there is a specific Reformed association (GSV).
 These associations and others also vary in their religious experience, making it possible to find one which suits you.

 Student associations and societies can be a great way to fully immerse yourself into student life.
 It can be a platform to socialize, gain new skills and express your passions and/or hobbies.
 As an international student, there are many organizations out there for you to explore.
-Here is a list of the some of the main ones:
+Here is a list of the larger associations that you can also find in the association guide.

 African Student Community